 Students interested in further study of politics should be aware that there are subjects offered by other Schools in the Faculty on political matters.
-However such subjects cannot be counted towards a major in Political Science.
+However such subjects cannot be counted towards a major in Political Science; but up to 6 credit points may, in special circumstances, be counted towards Honours prerequisites, with the permission of the Head of School.